-Medical Courses are in the most demand in all high-qualified European and Asian educational establishments.
-Becoming a medical worker is one of the hardest, but well-respected life paths among young and prominent specialists.
+Medical Courses are in the most demand among international students in European and Asian higher education establishments.
+Becoming a medical worker is one of the hardest but well-respected life paths among young and prominent specialists.
 Our partner Universities in Georgia, Latvia, Ukraine, Russia, Uzbekistan, and Poland are recognized worldwide for many innovative teaching methods, clinical training, and research programs.
 Our award-winning partner Universities are constantly striving for greater innovation and excellence in the classrooms, their Research and Scientific Laboratories, and Clinics.

-Currently, studying MBBS in European and Asian universities is getting more and more popular among international students, due to the wide range of career options, overseas internship opportunities, and high salaries after graduating from our partner medical Universities.
+Obtaining MBBS in European and Asian universities is getting more and more popular among international students due to the wide range of career options, overseas internship opportunities, and high salaries after graduating from our partner medical Universities.
 Tuition fee for Medical Courses of all specialties in our partner universities in Georgia, Latvia, Ukraine, Russia, Uzbekistan, and Poland is minimal and affordable in comparison with other countries.

 The MBBS course usually lasts for 5-6 years and starts with the studying of basic pre and para-clinical subjects such as Biochemistry, Physiology, Anatomy, Microbiology, Pathology, and Pharmacology.
 The students simultaneously obtain hands-on training in the wards and outpatient departments, where they interact with real patients.
 The student is taught to determine what investigations will be useful for a patient and what the best treatment options are.
 The studying process consists of obtaining theoretical knowledge and practical skills for performing standard clinical procedures.
 The course also contains a 12-month-long internship, in which an intern is rotated across various specialties.
 Besides standard medical care and treatment of diseases, one also gets a thorough experience in ward management, staff management, and specific counseling skills.